RevolverCoin/bitcoin-wallet/wallet/README.recover.md

 a block explorer to watch, or just open the destination wallet and watch from there.
 If your coins are confirmed, you're done and you can skip the next paragraph to EPILOGUE.

 You can also get a list of the private keys.
 If your wallet has a spending PIN set you need to decrypt it first, otherwise the private keys won't appear.
-Note that when you decrypt the wallet *the private keys can be accessed (and your Bitcoins stolen) by anyone with access to the system*, including malware or other users.
+Note that when you decrypt the wallet *the private keys can be accessed (and your RevolverCoins stolen) by anyone with access to the system*, including malware or other users.
 Unless you fully trust the security of the computer consider running it on an offline system with no network connectivity.

     ./wallet-tool decrypt --wallet=/tmp/bitcoin-wallet-decrypted-backup --password=<PIN>